Gorgonopsia: Fossil bearing sites

 In 1876, the first gorgonopsian remains were identified in the Beaufort Group of the Karoo Supergroup of South Africa, by the biologist and paleontologist Richard Owen.
 He classified the fossils as Gorgonops torvus, combining the Greek Gorgon, a mythological beast, with the word óps (ὄψ), meaning 'aspect'.
 In Africa, gorgonopsians have also been found in Karoo outcroppings in the Ruhuhu Valley of Tanzania, the Upper Luangwa Valley of Zambia, and Chiweta, Malawi.

-Gorgonopsians were first identified in Russia in the 1890s at the Sokolki locality on the Northern Dvina in Siberia under the supervision of Russian palaeontologist Vladimir Prokhorovich Amalitskii.
-In a posthumous publication, it was described as Inostrancevia alexandri, and it is one of the best known and largest gorgonopsians.
+Gorgonopsians were first identified in Russia in the 1890s at the Sokolki locality on the Northern Dvina under the supervision of Russian palaeontologist Vladimir Prokhorovich Amalitskii.
+In a posthumous publication, it was described as Inostrancevia alexandri (the genus being then spelled as Inostranzevia), and it is one of the best known and largest gorgonopsians.
 Since then, only a few more Russian taxa have been described: Pravoslavlevia, Sauroctonus, Viatkogorgon, Suchogorgon, and Nochnitsa.
-One of the Russian genera named, Leogorgon, is now considered as a nomen dubium.

 Gorgonopsians are conspicuously rare beyond these two areas.
 In 1979, Chinese palaeontologist Yang Zhongjian described a Chinese gorgonopsian "Wangwusaurus tayuensis" based on teeth from the Late Permian Jiyuan Formation, but in 1981, palaeontologists Denise Sigogneau-Russell and Ai-Lin Sun found the assigned material to be a random assemblage of which only two have even a remote similarity to Gorgonopsia.
-In 2011, an incomplete set of teeth were discovered in a locality within the Turpan Depression, Xinjiang, in the northwest of the country.
-The fossil material, although thin, is described in 2022 by paleontologists Jun Liu and Wan Yiang and confirms that it comes from a gorgonopsian dating from the Upper Permian that actually lived in present-day China.
-In 2003, Indian palaeontologists Sanghamitra Ray and Saswati Bandyopadhyay assigned some skull fragments from the Late Permian Kundaram Formation to a medium-sized gorgonopsian, though the gorgonopsian characteristics have also been documented in some therocephalians.
+In 2022, paleontologists Jun Liu and Wan Yiang confirmed the presence of a gorgonopsian in China based on an incomplete set of fossil teeth discovered in the Turpan Depression, Xinjiang.
+In 2003, Indian palaeontologists Sanghamitra Ray and Saswati Bandyopadhyay assigned some skull fragments from the Late Permian Kundaram Formation of the Pranhita–Godavari Basin to a medium-sized gorgonopsian, though the gorgonopsian characteristics have also been documented in some therocephalians.
 In 2008, a large and probably rubidgeine upper jaw fragment and canine was identified at the Late Permian Moradi Formation in Niger (one of the few low-latitude Late Permian tetrapod-bearing formations), and is the first evidence of a low-latitude gorgonopsian.
 A second low-latitude gorgonopsian was described in 2024 from the Port des Canonge Formation of Mallorca in the western Mediterranean.
 Notably, it also likely represents the oldest gorgonopsian yet known in the fossil record, constrained to a minimum age before the middle Wordian, if not pre-Wordian.
 This suggests that the absence of gorgonopsians from low-latitudes reflects uneven sampling rather than a true restriction to high latitudes.